 Benefits of Subordinated Debt for Companies

 Despite the perceived risk, subordinated debt can be an attractive financing option for companies.
 The funds raised through such debt can be used to fuel expansion, fund acquisitions, or invest in innovation, without diluting equity.
-Moreover, interest payments on subordinated debt are typically tax-deductible, potentially reducing a company’s tax liability.
+Interest payments on subordinated debt are typically tax-deductible, potentially reducing a company’s tax liability.
 However, the unique benefits of subordinated debt are not limited to the issuing companies.

 Benefits of Subordinated Debt for Investors

 For the bold investor, subordinated debt can be an avenue to earn higher yields compared to traditional debt instruments.
 While it’s lower on the repayment ladder in the event of default, this risk is balanced by the potential for enhanced returns.
-Furthermore, investing in subordinated debt of reputable South African companies can provide an added layer of security, making it an attractive proposition for those with an appetite for moderate risk.
+Investing in subordinated debt of reputable South African companies can provide an added layer of security, making it an attractive proposition for those with an appetite for moderate risk.

 » Learn more: Senior debt explained in a nutshell.